 Julie Kim is a multidisciplinary artist based in San Jose, California.
-Before turning to art full-time, she worked as an architect and civic technologist, designing everything from affordable housing and walkable neighborhoods to mobile apps.
-Her work has been exhibited at Works/San José and featured in Print Magazine, Gizmodo, and Utne Reader.
+Before turning to art full-time, she worked in architecture and technology, designing everything from affordable housing and walkable neighborhoods to mobile apps.
+Her work has been featured in Print Magazine, Gizmodo, and Utne Reader.
 Most recently, she taught digital art to older immigrant adults at a local community center.

 Born in Northern California, her childhood was divided between California suburbs and Seoul, South Korea.
 She holds a degree in architecture from UC Berkeley and a master’s in urban planning from UCLA.